 We have reasons to suspect that the global alteration of biodiversity due to anthropogenic pressures is unprecedented, and political goals have been declared in order to mitigate it (CBD, 2006).
 However, a data-driven basis for these policies remains a challenge, mainly due to severe gaps and biases in empirical biodiversity data (Meyer et al., 2015).
 To complicate matters further, current scientific literature has shown that temporal trends of local biodiversity can be different from and sometimes even opposite to trends at larger spatial scales (e.g. Cardinale et al., 2018; Finderup Nielsen et al., 2019; Keil et al., 2011, 2018; Vellend et al., 2013).
 Thus, we should expect changes in biodiversity to be more complex than a simple global decrease in the number of species (Chase et al., 2019).
 In addition, biodiversity can be measured by many metrics, and these can differ in their temporal trends (McGill et al., 2015): for instance, while there may be small average net change in local species richness, ecosystems can still undergo significant changes in species composition (Blowes et al., 2019; Dornelas et al., 2014; Vaidyanathan, 2021).

-Particularly the scale is critical (Levin, 1992).
-Since Arrhenius (1921) and Preston (1960), we know that spatial and temporal scaling of biodiversity affects macroecological patterns.
+Particularly the scale at which biodiversity is assessed is critical (Levin, 1992).
+Since Arrhenius (1921) and Preston (1960) and their formulations of the species-area and species-time relationships, we know that spatial and temporal scaling of biodiversity affects macroecological patterns.
 While the static spatial scaling of biodiversity has been of great interest (Rahbek, 2005; Storch et al., 2007), it is still unclear how spatial and temporal scales affect the dynamic of biodiversity.
 In other words: how the observed temporal biodiversity trends differ when we zoom out from local communities to regions, countries, or continents?
 Here, the term spatial grain is also used to refer to the spatial scale of biodiversity, i.e. the area at which the biodiversity is assessed on the field.
 One should be careful to not confuse spatial grain with the spatial extent of a study, i.e. the total area which is observed or analysed (Dungan et al., 2002, Fig. 1a).
 The same terminology can be applied for the temporal scale: temporal grain refers to the temporal unit of the measured biodiversity, i.e. the duration of a single census session at which biodiversity is assessed, while temporal extent refers to the duration of the study period (Adler & Lauenroth, 2003, Fig. 1b).
-In contrast to spatial scaling, temporal scaling has been much less studied, although it should also strongly affect observed biodiversity trends (Foote, 1994).
+In contrast to spatial scaling, temporal scaling has been much less studied, although it is expected to strongly affect observed biodiversity trends, just like spatial scaling (Foote, 1994).